 What are firewall rules?

 Every VPC network functions as a distributed firewall.
 While firewall rules are defined at the network level, connections are allowed or denied on a per-instance basis.
-You can think of the GCP firewall rules as existing not only between your instances and other networks, but between individual instances within the same network.
+You can think of the firewall rules as existing not only between your instances and other networks, but between individual instances within the same network.

 What you'll build